Eternal-Entropy/Visitors/README.md

 # Visitors
-a game engine for an online voting game running on dedicated server/VPS
+a framework for an online voting game running on dedicated server/VPS